Solana Liquid Staking

-Reward distribution in 'Lido for Solana' is an interesting deviation from how rewards are distributed in Lido for Ethereum, which pegs
+Reward distribution in 'Lido on Solana' is an interesting deviation from how rewards are distributed in Lido for Ethereum, which pegs

 ETH2 to stETH in a 1:1 ratio.

-To understand how rewards work for 'Lido for Solana' let's look at a hypothetical scenario.
+To understand how rewards work for 'Lido on Solana' let's look at a hypothetical scenario.
 Let's assume that the pool contains

 2000 SOL and while we are at it let us also assume that a total of